GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

    having at least a 15 min test can ensure that enough ramp up time is available.
 6. Scaling Cloud Spanner can take some time to stabilize.
 It is recommended to generate load on Cloud Spanner for faster stabilization.
-7. Ensure that client machine running jmeter should have enough resources and is not maxing out.
-JMeter is a CPU intensive process.
+7. Ensure that client machine running JMeter has enough resources.
+JMeter is a CPU-intensive process.
 8. Increase
    JMeter’s [jvm heap size](https://www.blazemeter.com/blog/9-easy-solutions-jmeter-load-test-%E2%80%9Cout-memory%E2%80%9D-failure)
    , if needed.